Category Archives: 2011-2015

 This gallery contains 1 photo.

 European Child & Adolescent Psychiatry.
 2015.
 August; 24(8): 979-84.
 The Faroe Islands are a cluster of 18 rocky, volcanic islands which form a self-governing archipelago, part of the Kingdom of Denmark.
-They are located in the open seas betwen the … Continue reading
+They are located in the open seas between the … Continue reading

 More Galleries | Leave a comment